-A Google My Business listing is a free method to optimize a business SEO strategy and attract new customers.
-Business owners can claim their listing and update their website, hours, location and contact information.
+A Google Business Profile is a free method to optimize a business SEO strategy and attract new customers.
+Business owners can claim their profile and update their website, hours, location and contact information.

-Although it’s important for all businesses to have a Google My Business page, it can be most beneficial for small businesses.
-Listings will help to improve your local ranking, which gives you a better chance of appearing when someone searches for businesses near their location.
+Although it’s important for all businesses to have a Google Business Profile, it can be most beneficial for small businesses.
+Profiles will help to improve your local ranking, which gives you a better chance of appearing when someone searches for businesses near their location.

-After verifying your business, there are many ways that Google My Business can help to optimize your SEO strategy.
-We’ll start with a basic overview of what a Google My Business account includes.
+After verifying your business, there are many ways that a Google Business Profile can help to optimize your SEO strategy.
+We’ll start with a basic overview of what a Google Business Profile account includes.

-Google My Business allows owners to enter business information that will show on Google Search.
+A Google Business Profile allows owners to enter business information that will show on Google Search.
 The information listed includes the:

 There are four post categories: